 Plastic is a wicked problem.
 It’s incredibly useful, but it’s also a huge environmental issue.
 A helpful resource is Thinking about plastic – planning pathways, which includes our interactive planning pathway – use this to begin a cross-curricular look at plastics.

-Visit the Royal Society Te Apārangi website for the report Plastics in the Environment and other resources.
+Visit the Royal Society Te Apārangi website for the report Plastics in the Environment and other resources, such as their plastic factsheets – learn about plastic use, pollution and how to take action.

 Visit the Office of the Prime Minister’s Chief Science Advisor website for project details about Rethinking Plastics in Aotearoa New Zealand.